alexbfree/thesis/src/chapter-6.md

 ----------------
 [Target X words]

-Seams [Weiser] and how to overcome them.
-Web augmentation as a means to do that, without provider 'permission'.
-Scraping / webcrawling.
+- Seams [Weiser] and how to overcome them.
+- Web augmentation as a means to do that, without provider permission.
+- Scraping / webcrawling.

 What was Done
 ----------
 [Target X words]

 ### Just Eat scenario

 - Just Eat web augmentation to show how interfaces can be changed on user side

-### Facebook scenario.
+### Facebook scenario

 - web augmentation to gather Facebook posts to view elsewhere (given Facebook restricts this)